iitsh/Big-Data-Analytics-System-prediction/README.md

 - Integration with government health systems for broader impact
 - Advanced anomaly detection for early pandemic warning

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 📮 Contact

-For questions or collaboration opportunities, please open an issue or contact the repository maintainer.

----

 <p align="center">
   <img src="https://images.pexels.com/photos/265087/pexels-photo-265087.jpeg" width="250" alt="Business Analytics">